noble/node-bluetooth-hci-socket/README.md

  * [node-gyp requirements](https://github.com/TooTallNate/node-gyp#installation)

- __NOTE:__ node-gyp is only required if the npm cannot find binary for your os version otherwise the binaries are prebuilt.
+__NOTE:__ `node-gyp` is only required if the npm cannot find binary for your OS version otherwise the binaries are prebuilt.

 ### Linux